NexusMutual/docs/docs/resources/faq.md

 ### When did the NXM token launch?

 Nexus Mutual and the NXM token were launched on 30 May 2019.
-You can read our [We’ve Launched](https://medium.com/nexus-mutual/weve-launched-2bc8ba1049f2) Medium post for details about the initial launch.
+You can read our [We've Launched](https://medium.com/nexus-mutual/weve-launched-2bc8ba1049f2) Medium post for details about the initial launch.
 You can check out the [Nexus Mutual user interface](https://app.nexusmutual.io/home) as well.

 ### Is NXM listed on any exchanges?